-The Korean Department offers classes at various site locations, as well as online.
-The courses that meet on campus are intensive courses (meeting for a week or 5 Mondays, etc) and include online work before and after the intensive sessions.
+The Korean Department offers the DMin, MDiv, MATS, MAMCS, and Diploma classes at one or more site locations and/or online.
+The courses that meet on campus are intensive courses and include online work before and after the intensive sessions.
 Online courses are also offered through each site.
 (Note: F1 International Students may only take one online course each term.
 For more information visit the International Student page of the CBTS website or contact the International Student Officer.)